MarcusLeoTKM/MarcusLeoTKM.github.io/UBCRocket.md

 I had four awesome months at UBC Rocket, where I participated in two projects and a test launch in Oregon.
 I was responsible for soldering components at first and gradually took on some harder tasks such as PCB design, and firmware programming.

-Over the following weeks, I started using Altium to create my own boards, including one made for UBC <a href="./sam-m10q.html">SAM M10Q GNSS Module</a>.
+Over the following weeks, I used Altium to create my own boards, including one made for UBC <a href="./sam-m10q.html">SAM M10Q GNSS Module</a>.
 I programmed and tested it using a STM32 Nucleo board via UART and it was successfully flown with the rocket at the 2025 Launch Canada competition.
 <div style="margin-bottom: 30px;"></div>

 ### Soldering